MoonGForce/rsschool-cv1/cv.md

 ### Languages

-- English - advanced
+- English - Advanced
-- German - intermediate
+- German - Upper Intermediate
-- Italian - preintermediate
+- Italian - Low Intermediate

-### About
+### About Myself

+I’m an outgoing person, and like shanging out with friends.
+I relax by watching Netflix or listening to music.
+I enjoy being physically active, and spend a lot of time doing yoga routine.